 The City of North Las Vegas has planned a trail network that totals over 70 miles.
-This network was adopted as part of the 2011 Comprehensive Trails and Bikeways Master Plan, depicted in the Comprehensive Trails and Bikeways Map.
-The purpose for the Comprehensive Trails and Bikeways Master Plan is to develop a network of trails and bikeways and establish design standards, guidelines, goals, objectives, and policies.
-A key component of the Master Plan is the Implementation Plan, which defines priorities for the location, development and maintenance of trails and bikeways, and includes a phasing plan with both short term and long term action strategies.
+This trail network was adopted as part of the 2019 Citywide Pedestrian & Bicycle Plan (CPBP), depicted in the Network Recommendations Map.
+The purpose for the Citywide Pedestrian & Bicycle Plan is to develop a network of trails and bikeways and establish design standards, guidelines, goals, objectives, and policies.
+A key component of the CPBP is the Implementation Plan, which defines priorities for the location, development and maintenance of trails and bikeways, and includes a phasing plan with both short term and long term action strategies.

 Funding for the city’s current trail development has been provided by the Bureau of Land Management through the sale of public lands as authorized by the Southern Nevada Public Land Management Act.
 Approximately 15 miles of multi-use trails are available along the Lower Las Vegas Wash and the Upper Las Vegas Wash.